A Biblical Perspective of Self-Defense and Civil Disobedience

 |Click here to buy online|

-Because Christians have very strong and opposing views on this controversial topic, the goal of this in-depth study is to identify the scriptural position.
+Because Christians can have very strong and opposing views on this controversial topic, the goal of this in-depth study is to identify the scriptural position.
 Is it appropriate for you as a Christian to defend yourself?
 How should godly character and your life purpose affect your response to personal danger?
 Should you defend family members?
 Or strangers?
 What kinds of defensive measures are appropriate?
 The conclusions may surprise you.

 Part 1 Contents